larsbarkman/wwwlarsbarkmancom/content/posts/three-laws-i-believe-all-engineers-should-live-by.md

 date: 2022-09-02
 description: 'There are some laws that are more fundamental than others and in this post I describe what I believe are the three most important laws an engineer should live by in their professional life.'
 image: images/trent-erwin-UgA3Xvi3SkA-unsplash.webp
+alt: Image of desk with a laptop, notepad, glasses and a pen
 ---
 *Photo by [Trent Erwin](https://unsplash.com/@tjerwin) on [Unsplash](https://unsplash.com)*